lukas-weber/loadleveller/README.rst

 ^^^^^^^^^^^^

 - MPI
-- HDF5 >=1.10.1
+- HDF5 >=1.10.1 (fallback provided)
-- yaml-cpp >= 0.6 (fallback provided)
+- nlohmann_json (fallback provided)
 - fmt (fallback provided)

 The python package requires

-- pyyaml
 - h5py
 - numpy

 Building loadleveller
 ^^^^^^^^^^^^^^^^^^^^^

-If you don’t have meson installed install it from your distributions package manager or
+If you don’t have meson installed install it from your distribution’s package manager or
 ::

     pip3 install --user meson ninja